qosf/awesome-quantum-software/CONTRIBUTING.md

 - Each project should go under a subheading with the respective programming language.
 - Use the following format: `[Name](link) - Description/Link.`
 - Where Description/Link should be a very short summary of the project.
+- Try to keep each entry (name + description/link) to one line.
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.
 - New categories or improvements to the existing categorisation are welcome.